 Step1: [Users configuration]

-Mr. Incredible, signs in his account at operator’s network that provides 5G connectivity services for all his UE devices.
-In his account, there are two listed UE devices/subscriptions with gateway UE capabilities, including one smartphone and one 5RG.
-In Mr. Incredible’s account, he can create user accounts for all his family members, and indicates Users with User Identities for family members, PIN Devices, and services provided by PIN Devices.
+Mr. Incruedible, signs in his account at operator’s network that provides 5G connectivity services for all his UE devices.
+In his account, there are two listed UE devices/subscriptions with gateway UE capabilities, including one smartphone and one eRG.
+In Mr. Incruedible’s account, he can create user accounts for all his family members, and indicates Users with User Identities for family members, PIN Devices, and services provided by PIN Devices.

-Further, for each service of the PIN Device behind a gateway UE, Mr. Incredible configures User Profiles, e.g. via scanning the QR code of the device to get some information and editing details manually.
+Further, for each service of the PIN Device behind a gateway UE, Mr. Incruedible configures User Profiles, e.g. via scanning the QR code of the device to get some information and editing details manually.
 For each service identified by a User Identity, it can have one or more User Profile(s) and each User Profile contains the following information:

 - User Identifier